holmesfems/UnitCalculator/README.md

 units.
 Only use for your physics homework!

 ##Install
-You can use your g++ compiler as this command:

-    g++ basicNumeric.cpp -std=c++11 -lreadline -o basicNumeric

-Or using 'make' to install:
+Using 'make' to install:

     make

+    make install

 ##Usage
 A normal mathematical formulas will be recognaized as values.